 WE HAVE UPDATED OUR DAYLILY OFFERINGS FOR 2019.
 Prices have been reduced (sometimes as much as 50%) on a significant number of cultivars.
 Some cultivars formerly noted as "held for increase" are now available.
 Most of the daylilies still marked as such are new acquisitions.
 We list these to inform our visitors of cultivars that will be available in succeeding years.

 Our gardens have been featured in local and national publications, on the Internet, and are listed with the Smithsonian Institution in Washington, D.C., in its Archives of American Gardens.
-We grow over 300 varieties of flowers, trees, shrubs, fruits, and vegetables.
+We grow over 600 daylilies alone and over 300 varieties of flowers, trees, shrubs, fruits, and vegetables.
 Since 1986, we have maintained a seed bank that preserves vegetable varieties brought from Germany to the Amana Villages (http://www.amanacolonies.com/history-of-amana/) during the 1850s.
 For a tour of our gardens, please click: https://cottageinthemeadow.plantfans.com/files/cottageinthemeadow/0/00/00/02/1419171077/SELF_GUIDED_TOUR_FOR_PLANT_FANS.pdf

 Visitors are always welcome.
 Please contact us (see contact info at the bottom of this page) to make arrangements for your visit.